SAP Pentest

 • Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.

-• Check out Jason Haddix's "The Bug Hunters Methodology" for testing web vulnerabilities.
+• Check out Jason Haddix's "The Bug Hunters Methodology"arrow-up-right for testing web vulnerabilities.

 • Auth Bypass via verb Tampering?
 Maybe :)

 • Open http://SAP:50000/webdynpro/resources/sap.com/XXX/JWFTestAddAssignees# then hit the "Choose" Button and then in the opened window press “Search”.
-You should be able to see a list of SAP users (Vulnerability Reference: ERPSCAN-16-010 )
+You should be able to see a list of SAP users (Vulnerability Reference: ERPSCAN-16-010arrow-up-right )

 Attack!